uit-no/hpc-doc/applications/chemistry/Schrodinger/Schrodinger.rst

 The outtake of license tokens is monitored on regular basis, and we try to catch those who seems to use the suite for regular scientific \
 production and ask them to contribute financially to the overall deal.
 So far, this policy have worked fairly well.

+All members of the co-funding research groups have unlimited access to the Schrödinger´s Small Molecule Drug Discovery Suite and PyMol license tokens.

 `Please note that this is an academic type license; meaning that research institutes not being part of Norwegian Universities must provide their own l\
 icense to be able to use and publish results obtained with this code on NOTUR installlations.`